frontendlane/responsify.dev/README.md

 ## Preact

 Astro + Prettier doesn't handle whitespaces the same way (correct way) that it does in React/Preact components.
 Hence, only use Astro components for pages.
+Do not place any content in Astro components precisely because of the whitespace rendering issues.
+All content must originate from Preact components.

 preact dev tools: https://preactjs.github.io/preact-devtools